benadar293/benadar293.github.io/README.md

 The code assumes that each training group (corresponding to a single performance) is in a separate folder, and the corresponding MIDI folder has the exact amount of files, with the same lexicographic order.
 The script make_pitch_shifted_copies.py creates 11 copies of the audio data in "NoteEM_audio" inside the project root.
 The script make_parsed_tsv_from_midi.py creates tsv files in "NoteEM_tsv" inside the project root.
 The tsv files do not include multiple copies for the pitch shifted copies becuase the training script shifts the labels when required.

 ## Pre-Trained Checkpoints
-In order to train, you need some initial transcriber, e.g., one that was trained on synthetic data.
-You can find two checkpoints here:
+In order to train, you need some initial transcriber that was trained to detect pitch, e.g., one that was trained on synthetic data.
+You can find two such checkpoints here:

 [model_64.pt](https://drive.google.com/file/d/1RW7Tvaq8jhhjQ3mm5crrBjiFZ7f4mlo9/view?usp=sharing)